Iranian Azerbaijanis: Politics and society

 While Iranian Azerbaijanis may seek greater linguistic rights, few of them display separatist tendencies.
 Extensive reporting by Afshin Molavi, an Iranian Azerbaijani scholar, in the three major Azerbaijani provinces of Iran, as well as among Iranian Azerbaijanis in Tehran, found that separatist sentiment was not widely held among Iranian Azerbaijanis.
 Few people framed their genuine political, social and economic frustration – feelings that are shared by the majority of Iranians – within an ethnic context.

 According to another Iranian Azerbaijani scholar, Dr. Hassan Javadi – a Tabriz-born, Cambridge-educated scholar of Azerbaijani literature and professor of Persian, Azerbaijani and English literature at George Washington University – Iranian Azerbaijanis have more important matters on their mind than cultural rights.
 "Iran's Azerbaijani community, like the rest of the country, is engaged in the movement for reform and democracy," Javadi told the Central Asia Caucasus Institute crowd, adding that separatist groups represent "fringe thinking."
 He also told EurasiaNet: "I get no sense that these cultural issues outweigh national ones, nor do I have any sense that there is widespread talk of secession."

+On 26 August 2016, 42 members of the Iranian parliament wrote a letter to President Hassan Rouhani requesting that Turkish Language and Literature be added to the curriculum of primary and secondary schools.
+Months after this request, on 30 October 2016, for the first time in Iranian history, Azerbaijani members of parliament came together regardless of party or political views and announced the establishment of the Fraction of Turkic regions.
+Masoud Pezeshkian was elected as the leader of the faction.
+In addition, a management group consisting of 25 members of parliament was formed.
+This parliamentary group, established by 100 members of parliament, announced that its goals were to obtain the right to education in Turkish and to increase investment in Azerbaijani regions.
+Following the intense reaction of the Iranian public and accusations of separatism, the faction dissolved itself on 10 August 2017.
+According to some analysts, with the support of Turkey, pan-Turkist ideas are spreading among Iranian Azerbaijanis, which is causing ethnic tensions in the Azerbaijan region of Iran.

+Masoud Pezeshkian, a West Azerbaijani politician, was elected as the ninth president of Iran.
+During a speech, he said that he, his mother and father were Turks.
+He expressed his pride in this.
+However, in a speech he later gave, he recited a few lines from Mohammad-Hossein Shahriar's poem "Heydar Baba Salam" and was warned by an official who came from the side.
+Pezeshkian said to his assistant who came to him, "No problem.
+No problem reading two Turkic poems" and smiled.
+This situation later became a subject of controversy.